Fact Sheet 5 - Landlord Petitions and Passthroughs

 - The notice must state that the tenant can receive a copy of the applicable water bills from the landlord upon request.

 - The notice must also state that the unit is in compliance with any applicable laws requiring water conservation devices such as the Residential Water Conservation Ordinance which is found in Chapter 12A of the San Francisco Housing Code.
-You can fax yourself a copy of Chapter 12A through our Fax Back system or find it on our website.
+You can find a copy of Chapter 12A on our website.

 In addition to these specific notice requirements, the landlord must comply with state law requirements governing service of a rent increase notice.